karenetheridge/Plack-Middleware-ServerStatus-Tiny/README.md

 be a bit heavy for frequent pinging (for example by a load balancer to confirm that the server is still up).

-This middleware does not use the disk, keeping all its data in memory in the worker process.
+This middleware does not interrogate the system about running processes, and does not use the disk, keeping all its data in memory in the worker process.
 All it returns is the number of seconds since the last server restart, and how many requests this particular process has serviced.

 # CONFIGURATION